fangchudark/gensou-framework/Documentation/English/API/CSharp/Unity/GensouLib.Unity.SaveSystem/SaveManager.md

 **Before using this, make sure you have installed the `Json.NET` package and enabled it in the [framework settings](../GensouLib.Unity.Tools/FrameworkSettings.md).**

 Retrieves data from the specified `Json` file.

+This method can only obtain basic types of data that can be serialized by JSON, such as strings, numbers (`long`, `double`), and boolean values.

+**C# collection types, Unity objects, or custom classes cannot be directly obtained.**

+If you need to access them, please do so through the [`LoadedDataJson`](#savemanagerloadeddatajson) property.

+When retrieving data from a `JSON` file, the corresponding type mapping rules for `Json.NET` are as follows:

+- C# Collections:

+    - Dictionary: `JObject`

+    - Array: `JArray`

+    - List: `JArray`

+- Custom Classes: `JObject`

+- Basic Data Types:

+    - Integer: `long`

+    - Floating Point: `double`

+    - String: `string`

+    - Boolean: `bool`

 ## Returns